Tuolumne Grove, Yosemite NP

 The popularity of the Tuolumne Grove is not a new phenomenon.
 Although not a large grove, the roughly 25 Giant Sequoias scattered around the grove have been more than enough to fascinate visitors dating back well over 100 years.

 Although the hike is not an easy one, the trail has been in place for over 150 years, originally as a pack trail called the Big Oak Flat Trail.
-This trail was so popular that in 1878, in order to ease the journey somewhat, a wagon-size hole was cut in a still-standing Giant that had been killed by lightning untold eons before so that the road would pass through it rather than around the impressively rotund trunk.
+This trail was so popular that in 1878, in order to ease the journey somewhat, a wagon-sized hole was cut in a still-standing Giant Sequoia that had been killed by lightning untold eons before.
+The road would pass through it rather than around the impressively rotund trunk.
 Visitors today marvel at the idea that horse-drawn wagons passed through the tree on their way to or from the settlements to the west of what would one day become Yosemite National park.

 Nowadays, although wagons no longer traverse the Big Oak Flat trail, visitors are still able to hike the century and a half year old trail, walking in the footsteps of settlers, gold miners, entrepreneurs, and traders of a bygone era.
 Though the hike is strenuous at times, it’s nothing compared to what these pioneering trailblazers experienced in a time before park rangers, cell phones, and tour buses.